 Chemisorption is mainly used to quantify the amount of surface-active sites, which are available to catalyse chemical reactions.
 With temperature programmed methods in reduction, oxidation or desorption modes, the reduction readiness, etc. can be determined and activation energies can be calculated.

 Our new instrument is connected to various gases: nitrogen, helium, carbon dioxide and hydrogen, enabling researchers to explore a large range of gas-solid interactions.
-It complements the other gas sorption instrument in MC², the 3Flex by Micromeritics which only has physisorption capabilities.

 - the determination of pore size distributions of metal organic frameworks (MOFs), activated carbons and zeolites;